 Apple’s Voice Memos

-Your iPhone comes with an application titled ‘Voice Memos’ that resides in the Utilities folder.
+Your iPhone comes with an application titled ‘Voice Memos’ that resides in the Extras folder.
 While it may be hidden, this app packs a punch, offering a number of valuable features.

 The red button to the left allows you to start recording.
 Apple includes a audio level meter, helping you monitor your levels.
 Keeping levels below ‘0’ is recommended for the best quality audio.
 Going past this could result in distorted audio.